 Travel hacking is a superb, low-expense way to see the world.
 You don’t have to spend dozens or hundreds of hours per month managing your frequent flyer miles and points.
 Figure out your travel goals and which credit card bonuses help you accomplish that goal.

 Hand to God: I haven’t paid full-price for an airline ticket in roughly 6 years.
-Yet, I’ve clocked 20+ flights in the last 4 years.
+Yet, I’ve clocked 20+ flights in the last 4 years, thanks to travel hacking.
 Those years have been my lowest traveling years in the last five years when I’ve gone to:

 - New York City for a weekend getaway costing $400

 - Boston to celebrate my birthday: luxury hotel + flight both fully paid